Burkholderia gladioli

 Burkholderia gladioli is a species of aerobic gram-negative rod-shaped bacteria that causes disease in both humans and plants.
-It can also live in symbiosis with plants and fungi and is found in soil, water, the rhizosphere, and in many animals.
+It can also live in symbiosis with plants and fungi and is found in soil, water, the rhizosphere, and in the microbiome of many animals.
 It was formerly known as Pseudomonas marginata.

-Burkholderia gladioli synthesizes several inhibitory substances, among them gladiolin, bongkrek acid, enacyloxin, and toxoflavin.
+Burkholderia gladioli synthesizes several inhibitory substances, among them gladiolin, bongkrek acid, enacyloxin, arsinothricin, and toxoflavin.
 Those molecules might participate in antagonistic interactions with other microbes in the environment where they grow.
-One pathovariety, growing on coconut pulp, produces the respiratory toxin bongkrek acid which can cause fatal poisoning in humans.
+One pathovariety, growing on coconut pulp, produces the mitochondria disrupting toxin bongkrek acid which can cause fatal poisoning in humans.

 Nomenclature

 The members of the genus Burkholderia were formerly classified as Pseudomonas, but Burkholderia was one of the seven genera that arose when Pseudomonas was divided based on rRNA differences.
 Burkholderia gladioli is closely related to, and often mistaken for, a member of the Burkholderia cepacia complex.
 This includes ten closely related species, which are all plant pathogens.

 Burkholderia gladioli is divided into several pathovars: